Raspberry PI VPN Server with PiVPN

 Raspberry PI can provide a number of linux services able to easily solve problems to manage your home network with cheap solutions.
 Using an OS based on Debian, it can run Open Source software and drastically help you with your home ICT needs as well as small office needs.

-A simple solution to implement OpenVPN or WireGuard (the 2 most widely known VPN open source serices) is using the convenient PiVPN setup tool.
+A simple solution to implement an OpenVPN server or WireGuard server (the 2 most widely known VPN open source services) is using the convenient PiVPN setup tool.

 What is a Virtual Private Network

 As described in Wikipedia VPN definition page, “A virtual private network (VPN) extends a private network across a public network and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
 Applications running across a VPN may therefore benefit from the functionality, security, and management of the private network.“

 If you are looking for a VPN, you probably want to reach your VPN server from an external, remote device coming from internet.